t is of course even more convenient to do the transfer at Glasgow Queen Street if a stop over at Helensburgh is not

 John Logie Baird, the inventor of television, was born in the town and is commemorated by a bust on the town’s seaside promenade.

 (Helensburgh Central station, which is not on the West Highland Line, is a ten-minute walk from Helensburgh Upper station, and has a half-hourly service of electric trains from Glasgow).
 There are frequent services from Glasgow Queen Street and Edinburgh Waverely to Helensburgh Central.
-This gives visitors to the West Highlands an opportunity to spend time, or an overnight stay before joining a West Highland Line service at Helensburgh Upper Station.
+This gives visitors to the West Highlands an opportunity to spend time in Helensburgh, or make an overnight stay before joining a West Highland Line service at Helensburgh Upper Station.
 The West Highland Line branches from the Glasgow – Helensburgh Central line before Helensburgh Town and runs directly through Helensburgh Upper Station.
 Therefor for those who don’t wish to visit Helensburgh the easiest and quickest way is to join the West Highland train at Glasgow Queen Street where it starts.